weiliangc3/stubbah/README.md

 - UI to remove stubs ✅
 - API to remove provider ✅
 - UI to remove provider ✅
+- API to add provider ✅
+- UI to add provider ❌
 - API to add state of provider ✅
 - UI to add state of provider ✅
 - API to remove state of provider ✅